MatthewAlexOBrien/All-The-News/README.md

 ***1C.
 Performing Sentiment Analysis***

 Sentiment Analysis is well estblished in the world of NLP.
-We start by looking at two of the most common measures of sentiment, VADER (Valence Aware Dictionary and sEntiment Reasoner https://ojs.aaai.org/index.php/ICWSM/article/view/14550) and AFINN (AFINN lexicon https://arxiv.org/abs/1103.2903).
+We start by looking at two of the most common measures of sentiment.
+# i.
+VADER (Valence Aware Dictionary and sEntiment Reasoner https://ojs.aaai.org/index.php/ICWSM/article/view/14550)
+# ii.
+AFINN (AFINN lexicon https://arxiv.org/abs/1103.2903).
+# iii.
 We also include the sentiment alayzer from the STANZA pipeline (https://stanfordnlp.github.io/stanza/sentiment.html).

 All measures of sentiment are standardized for comparability.